Introduction to Mount Elgon National Park

 Mount Elgon’s hiking trails are less congested than other hiking trails in East Africa, allowing you to enjoy its stunning scenery without any distractions.
 Mount Elgon has 3 main hiking trails which vary in length and difficulty.

 The Sasa Trail: The shortest but most challenging trail is a four-day round trip.
 This is the original route to Wagagai, Mount Elgon’s 4,321m peak.
 The trail begins in the town of Budadiri in the Eastern Region of Uganda at an altitude of 1,250m.
 The first day involves a tough ascent of 1,650m.
 The trail then enters the forest, and you reach Mudangi Cliffs which are climbed using ladders.
-Next, you will enjoy a 2 ½ hour walk through the picturesque bamboo forest.
+Next, there's 2.5 hour walk through the picturesque bamboo forest.
 Day 2 features a gentler walk, and you will reach Wagagai on Day 3.

 The Sipi Trail: The longest trail covers 56km and takes around 4-6 days to complete.
 The trail begins at the Kapkwai Forest Exploration Centre, just a few kilometres from Sipi Falls.
 One of its highlights is the section through Tatum Cave which is famous for its ancient cave paintings.